‘It Takes A Village’ – A Look At Big Brands That Are Investing In Young Entrepreneurs

 How To Apply: To apply, interested candidates can get in touch with Masthead for further details.

-The Masisizane Fund – Started in 2007, the fund was set up as a non-profit funding company with the aim of providing financing and support to SMMEs.
+The Masisizane Fund – Started in 2007, the fund was set up as a non-profit funding company to provide financing and support to SMMEs.

 How To Apply: To find out more about the application process and how to apply, see The Masisizane Fund